bigqio/bigq/README.md

 ## Channel Messaging

 Channel messages are sent to one or more channel members based on the type of channel

-- messages sent to a unicast channel are sent to a single random subscriber
+- Messages sent to a unicast channel are sent to a single random subscriber
-- messages sent to a multicast channel are sent to all members that are subscribers
+- Messages sent to a multicast channel are sent to all members that are subscribers
-- messages sent to a broadcast channel are sent to all members whether they are subscribers or not
+- Messages sent to a broadcast channel are sent to all members whether they are subscribers or not
 ```
 Message response;
 List<Channel> channels;
-List<Client> clients;
+List<ServerClient> clients;

 // list and join or create a channel
 if (!client.ListChannels(out response, out channels)) { // handle errors }